gvwilson/thirdbit/src/fiction/makers-return/index.md

 It smelled of tea, paper, soap, and the heavy wool scarves that Special Leaf had been fond of.

 Papa Roo put his hands on his hips.
-"Well—it's going to take a while to sort all this out, isn't it?"
+"Well—it's going to take a while to…"
+He frowned.
+"To…"

+"To tidy this up,"
+Mama Roo finished smoothly,
+slipped her arm through his.
-"Doesn't have to happen today,"
+"But it doesn't have to happen today.
-Mama Roo replied,
-already tidying the piles of books.
-"Sindy,
+Sindy,
 why don't you go and see about tea?"

-Sindy nodded
+Sindy nodded.
 She had spent hours in Special Leaf's kitchen practicing with the odds and ends of tech that he had collected over the years.
 His temperamental kettle was a familiar adversary.